Durham Wasps: The History of the Wasps

 This proved very divisive amongst Wasps fans with many to this day refusing to watch ice hockey in Newcastle.
 A replacement team was established in Durham called the Durham City Wasps who played in the English League.
 This featured some players who the new Wasps owners decided not to retain, as well as players from the junior teams.
-Unfortunately the team only lasted one season before the costs of maintaining the rink came to a head and the rink was sold to be redeveloped.
+The team only lasted one season before the costs of maintaining the rink came to a head and the rink was sold to be redeveloped.

 The plans for a new rink in Newcastle came to nothing so a deal was made which resulted in the Whitley Warriors being evicted from the Telewest Arena to make way for the team.
 After a season of playing out of Crowtree, Wasps were taken to Newcastle and renamed the Newcastle Cobras.
 In the next few years they changed owners and names from the Cobras, to the Riverkings, to the Jesters, however, the franchise folded soon after.

 A new unrelated team, the Newcastle Vipers were founded in 2002 to keep the city's ice hockey heritage alive, but due to low crowds and problems getting regular ice time at the Arena, in November 2010 the Vipers were forced to move in with the 'old enemy' and play for part of their final season out of the Hillheads rink in Whitley Bay.
 It proved impossible to keep the team going and the 2010/11 season was the last featuring a Newcastle team.

 Revival Games

-Originally a one-off game, former Durham Wasps players from the 80s and 90s reformed to play former local rivals Whitley Warriors on 4 May 2008 at Whitley Bay Ice Rink, commemorating the 60th anniversary of the formation of the club, and in support of the ongoing campaign to bring back an ice rink.
+Originally a one-off game, former Durham Wasps players from the 1980s and 1990s reformed to play former local rivals Whitley Warriors on 4 May 2008 at Whitley Bay Ice Rink, commemorating the 60th anniversary of the formation of the club, and in support of the ongoing campaign to bring back an ice rink.
 Over 2,300 fans turned up to witness this encounter which saw Wasps players icing once again including the Johnson brothers, Mario Belanger, Ivor Bennett, Stephen Foster, John Hutley and Karl Walker.
 The reformed Wasps team won the game 8–4.

 A second 'Legends' game was played with Whitley Warriors, Sunday 6 May 2012, again at Whitley Bay, and in memory of former Durham Wasps manager Kenny Swinburne.
 The Wasps won 5–2 with Mario Belanger scoring within 30 seconds in the first period.